 Additionally, as a Tribal entity, our companies are considered Small Disadvantage Businesses (SDB) when contracted as a subcontractor, regardless of our firm’s size, offering the Prime Contractor teaming partner’s assistance in meeting subcontracting goals.
 A government agency may contract directly with an 8(a) Tribal entity, and the entity may receive a directly negotiated contract regardless of dollar amount.
 The eligibility of the entity for a directly negotiated award may not be challenged by another participant or any other party.
 Federal agencies contracting to an 8(a) Tribal entity may claim SDB and Native American credits.

 Tribal entities have a special set of rules under the 8(a) Program, excluding exemptions for lifetime contract limits and are exempt from the competitive thresholds and are eligible to receive direct source awards up to $100M.

-Subcontracts awarded to DGG entities counted towards subcontracting goals for small business and small disadvantaged business (SDB) concerns, regardless of the size or SBA certification status.
+Subcontracts awarded to DGG entities count towards subcontracting goals for small business and small disadvantaged business (SDB) concerns, regardless of the size or SBA certification status.

 Indian Incentive Program

 Prime contractors on Department of Defense (DoD) contracts can gain an economic advantage through the Indian Incentive Program (IIP) by subcontracting with DGG entities.
 Under current regulations, Utilization of Indian Organizations and Indian-Owned Economic Enterprises, DoD Prime Contractors with subcontracts to selected DGG entities are eligible for incentive payments under the program.